OB2551/SEA_Schoof_algorithm/README.md

 The large file size is largely due to text files for precomputed modular polynomials, which have enormous coefficients.
 The application opens with the terminal window, as it is possible there are bugs that I am unaware of.
 The SEA algorithm is intended for large primes - for very small primes or very rare edge cases it can potentially fail.

+While using large curves, the app window may change to "Not repsonding" while the computation is still runnning.

 ![Untitled2](https://user-images.githubusercontent.com/67613774/200215308-df3f9062-c35b-41a2-a2cf-74ab13810e4e.png)